StuartCheshire/draft-cheshire-sbm/draft-cheshire-sbm.md

 # Indirect Backpressure

-All of the situations described above using “direct backpressure” are one-hop communication where the receiving device is connected more-or-less directly to the CPU generating the data.
+All of the situations described above using “direct backpressure” are one-hop communication where the CPU generating the data is connected more-or-less directly to the device receiving the data.
 In these cases it is relatively simple for the receiving device to exert backpressure to influence the rate at which the CPU sends data.